AimToFeel/wp-swift-mailer/readme.md

 # Wordpress Swift Mailer
 Replaces default `wp_mail(...)` implementation with Swift Mailer support.
-Which will allow you're website to send emails trough SMTP servers with ease.
+Which will allow your website to send emails trough SMTP servers with ease.

 ## Installation
 This plugin can be installed with composer, not sure how to use Wordpress in combination with a package manager, take a look at [Roots/Bedrock](https://roots.io/bedrock/).